GLOBAL MARKETS-Shares, euro down ahead of Bernanke speech

 By Herbert Lash

-A successful Italian bond sale earlier in the day pointed to growing confidence among investors that the European Central Bank will take measures shortly to tackle more effectively the debt crisis that has plagued the 17-member currency bloc.
+A successful Italian bond sale pointed to growing confidence among investors that the European Central Bank will take measures shortly to tackle more effectively the debt crisis that has plagued the 17-member currency bloc.

 But investors grew more doubtful that Bernanke will deliver firmer hints on more monetary easing in his speech in Jackson Hole, Wyoming.
 The gathering is the same event where he hinted at the Fed’s second round of easing in 2010.

-Hopes for further easing have grown since minutes of a recent Fed meeting showed policymakers could act “fairly soon”.
+Hopes for further easing had grown since minutes of a recent Fed meeting showed policymakers could act “fairly soon.”

 U.S. shares slid and European stocks hit a four-week low as investors closed out positions ahead of Bernanke’s speech, which is expected to provide some clues to the Fed’s next move.